-This is the process where some students are put into a central “pool” and any college any college many pick them up (i.e. you may end up being interviewed at, or accepted by, a different college than the one to which you made your initial application).
+This is the process in which some students are put into a central “pool” and any college may pick them up (i.e. you may end up being interviewed at, or accepted by, a different college than the one to which you made your initial application).

 At Oxford you are often interviewed by another college when you go down for interview.
 Cambridge, on the other hand, has a “Winter Pool”, which you may enter after your first interview and from which you may be subsequently called back for an interview at another college.

-- Brasenose – Castle-like appearance with a deer park!
+- Brasenose– Castle-like appearance!
 Good reputation for Law and History

-- Christ Church – Largest, most prestigious, touristy, “dreaming spires” – Harry Potter was filmed here!
+- Christ Church– Largest, with an aristocratic reputation, touristy, “dreaming spires” – Harry Potter was filmed here!